9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-10/lesson.md

 - [ ] **Think-Pair-Share:** Have coders think for 20 seconds and then turn to their partner to discuss the path they plan on coding for the pixelbot.
 Then share out whole group.

 <iconp type='question'>What is your plan?</iconp>
-- What would you do first?
-What else could you do first?
+<iconp type='question'>What would you do first?
+What else could you do first?</iconp>

 <note type='tip'>
-As you look for different solutions around the class, it helps to do a little pre-work.
-Before the lesson, jot down as many solutions that you can come up with for Challenge 1.
+Pre-work: Before the lesson, jot down as many solutions that you can come up with for Challenge 1.
 Then look for coders around the classroom that have used these solutions.

 As you identify coders who can share their solutions, prepare them by asking them questions to explain their code.
 The goal is to get coders to explain their code in more detail.
 Examples: